koolamusic/surl/README.md

 in directory  /inc  there is config.php file... change it with your own settings

-open database.sql file and change 40 row with own name for admin(admin name) and own password, but tha pass must be in md5 (this is cryptographic)  ... go to this website: http://tools.eti.pw/md5.php and generate own string ... just write your password with words and click on button generate and take the string, then copy/paste to this 40 row in .sql file :)
+open database.sql file and change 40 row with own name for admin(admin name) and own password, but the pass must be in md5 (this is cryptographic)  ... go to this website: http://tools.eti.pw/md5.php and generate own string ... just write your password with words and click on button generate and take the string, then copy/paste to this 40 row in .sql file :)
 ````

 #how to access the admin panel?